zhuorantan/teslausb/README.md

 **LAST WARNING:** it is highly recommended that you use the [prebuilt teslausb image](https://github.com/marcone/teslausb/releases) instead and follow the [one step headless setup process](doc/OneStepSetup.md).

-[These instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) tell you how to get Raspbian onto your MicroSD card.
+[These instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) tell you how to get Raspberry PI OS onto your MicroSD card.
 Basically:
 1. Connect your Micro SD card to your computer.
 2. Use Etcher to write the zip file you downloaded to the Micro SD card.
    > Note: you don't need to uncompress the zip file you downloaded.